Below is a Real Estate Glossary that defines the key terms that investors should Know.

 Return on Investment (ROI): The percentage of invested money that’s made back after subtracting all expenses and costs.
 (ROI = Investment Gain – Investment Cost) ÷ Investment Cost

-RTO (Rent to Own): Rent to own is a combination of a rental and purchase agreement.
+Rent to Own (RTO): Rent to own is a combination of a rental and purchase agreement.
 With an RTO, the tenant’s monthly payment to the landlord is divided up in a way that part of it goes towards the monthly rent and the remainder towards the purchase price of the house as set out in the agreement.
 (Sometimes also referred to as Lease-to-Purchase.)

-Short-Term Rental: This is a type of property that is leased out for very short periods of time, typically through marketplaces such as Airbnb.
+Short-Term Rental: Also known as a vacation rental, this is a type of property that is leased out for very short periods of time, typically through marketplaces such as Airbnb.
 Often used by vacationers, the properties are furnished with listed amenities.
+For more information, click here.

 Systematic Risk: The risk of an individual investment.
 This risk can be reduced through proper diversification.